Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Keeping your bird bath in the shade will also help to keep the water cooler.
 Because birds want to cool off in your bird bath, you don’t want it to feel like a hot tub because it’s been in direct sunlight all day.

-The best material for a bird bath
+What is the best material for a bird bath?

-• They are not the easiest to clean
+• They are not the easiest to clean due to their porous surface

 • They are often too deep